Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 Without progressive overload, your workouts might feel hard, but they won’t lead to growth.

-When you build your butt for moms using this principle, you stop guessing.
+When lift weights using this principle, you stop guessing.
 You start following a clear path that leads somewhere.

 Why Exercise Classes Keep You Stuck